 Animal welfare

-Licenses for the following activities will be needed when carried out as a business*:-
+Licenses for the following activities are needed when carried out as a business*:-

 • Selling animals as pets